melhorenvio/range-validator/README.md

 ]
 ```

-If the getResponse() or getResponse() methods not be used, so the methods will return an object instance with ranges and response attributes.
+If the getResponse() or getResponse() methods not be used, so the methods will return an object instance of the RangeValidator.